eliasjames/devdemystified-webapp/annotations/02-first-test-file-exists.md

 ### Line one explanation
 `const` is one of several javascript keywords that declares a new variable.
 All variables are placeholders in run-time memory where we can store data.
 We give this variable the name `ttt` (for "tic tac toe").

 Variables declared with the `const` keyword can only be assigned a value when they are created (hence `const`, from the scientific term 'constant').
+The other variable declarations, `var` and `let`, allow any re-assignment.
 It's good practice to use `const` everywhere unless you specifically know re-assignment will be needed; when reading a program, it's helpful to know which placeholders might change value and which will not.

 On the right hand side, `require` is a Node.js function that does three things:
 - reads a file from disk ("disk" meaning any long term memory),